-1. Show your work is known
+1. Promote your work

 2. Quantify your impact (when you can)

-People generally get the job done, but it’s rare that they track or document how they do it and how their accomplishments and results impact others.
-For many people, doing that changes the way they feel and talk about their jobs.
+People generally get their job done but less often track or document their accomplishments and how each result impacts others.
+For many people, tracking success can change the way they feel and talk about their jobs.

 3. Show your growth and improvement over time